vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

     - Based on an older Giao thức called LWAPP (LIGHTWEIGHT Điểm truy cập Giao thức)

 - TWO TUNNELS are created between each AP and the WLC :
-    - CONTROL TUNNEL (UDP Cổng 5246)
+    - CONTROL TUNNEL (UDP Port 5246)
         - This TUNNEL is used to configure the APs and control and manage operations
-        - All traffic in this TUNNEL is ENCRYPTED, by Mặc định
+        - All traffic in this TUNNEL is ENCRYPTED, by Default
-    - DATA TUNNEL (UDP Cổng 5247)
+    - DATA TUNNEL (UDP Port 5247)
         - All traffic from Không dây CLIENTS is sent through this TUNNEL to the WLC
-        - IT DOES NOT GO DIRECTLY TO THE WIRED Mạng !
+        - IT DOES NOT GO DIRECTLY TO THE WIRED Network !

-- Traffic in this TUNNEL is not ENCRYPTED by Mặc định but you can configure it to be ENCRYPTED with DTLS (DATAGRAM TRANSPORT LAYER Bảo mật)
+- Traffic in this TUNNEL is not ENCRYPTED by Default but you can configure it to be ENCRYPTED with DTLS (DATAGRAM TRANSPORT LAYER Security)

 - Because ALL traffic from WIRELSS CLIENTS is TUNNELED to the WLC with CAPWAP, APs connect to the Switch Access PORTS - NOT Trunk PORTS